-Although they do come out safe of the monstrous hassle-full shark-tank, the mobile applications are not as smart as native apps.
-Native applications have better user-engagement than mobile websites because they don't ask for credentials every time the user logs.
+Although they come out safe from the monstrous hassle-full shark tank, the mobile applications are not as smart as native apps.
+Native applications have better user engagement than mobile websites because they don’t ask for credentials every time the user logs.

 Adding pain to the problems, session management is way tougher on mobile apps than native apps because they are susceptible to cross-request attacks and clickjacking, henceforth necessitating the need for session expiry.

 As we look forward to designing and building mobile applications as close to native apps, our area of interest should stick to managing these credentials for the users like the store applications.